davidlj95/ngx/projects/ngx-meta/docs/content/guides/global-and-module-metadata.md

 Library comes with some built-in modules to help you set common metadata for websites.

 What modules are there and what metadata they provide?
 Checkout next section about [built-in modules](../built-in-modules/index.md)!

+Do you want to use some metadata values for all pages?
+Checkout [defaults](./defaults.md) guide